learnk8s/learnk8s.io/src/custom-authentication/content.md

 _The authentication failed!_

-This makes complete sense, because the token is invalid.
+This makes complete sense because the token is invalid.

 Here's what happened: